IN Rural Reach

 It shouldn’t be surprising that these multiple definitions of “rural” often creates confusion.
 You may hear different numbers for the same rural statistic and wonder which one is correct, not realizing that they are both correct, but based on different definitions.

 There are three federal government agencies whose definitions of what is rural are in widest use: the U.S. Census Bureau, the Office of Management and Budget and the Economic Research Service of the U.S. Department of Agriculture (USDA).
 Generally, there is not one definition that fits all needs or programs.

 They’re poor because they don’t want to work.

 Contrary to common assumptions, substantial shares of the poor are employed.
 Approximately 45% of poor, prime-age (25-54) householders worked at least part of 2015 in rural and urban areas alike.
 However, the link between work and poverty was different in the past.
 In the early 1980s, the share of the rural poor that was employed exceeded that in urban areas by more than 15%.
-Since then, more and more poor people in rural areas are also unemployed.
+Since then, more and poorer people in rural areas are also unemployed.